Gold to Go

-Gold to Go is a product brand made by the TG Gold-Super-Markt corporation designed to dispense items made of pure gold from automated banking vending machines.
-The first gold-plated vending machine was located in the lobby of the Emirates Palace hotel in Abu Dhabi, dispensed 320 items made of gold, including 10-gram gold bars and customized gold coins.
-There are currently six vending machines installed across Europe and Peru.
-The first vending machine in the United States was installed in Boca Raton, Florida in December 2010.
-The "gold ATMs" are designed to be placed in shopping malls and airports and are meant to make ordinary people comfortable with the idea of investing in gold.
-The vending machines update their prices to market value every minute over an encrypted internet connection.
+Gold to Go is a product brand created by the TG Gold-Super-Markt corporation to dispense items made of pure gold from automated banking vending machines.

+The first gold-plated vending machine was located in the lobby of the Emirates Palace hotel in Abu Dhabi and dispensed 320 gold items, including 10-gram gold bars and customized gold coins.
+As of now, there are six vending machines installed across Europe and Peru.

+The first vending machine in the United States was installed in Boca Raton, Florida, in December 2010.
+The "gold ATMs" are designed to be placed in shopping malls and airports, aiming to make ordinary people comfortable with the idea of investing in gold.
+The vending machines update their prices to reflect market value minute via an encrypted internet connection.